MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 The OpenTelemetry Distro can become vulnerable on deployments that aren't changed or restarted for extended periods of time.
 For this reason, we suggest updating or restarting deployments weekly to ensure a recent version of the Distro is being used.

+#### How do I learn more about the Azure Monitor OpenTelemetry Distro?

+This feature achieves autoinstrumentation by injecting Azure Monitor OpenTelemetry Distro into application pods to generate telemetry.

+For Java, this feature integrates the standalone Azure Monitor OpenTelemetry Distro for Java.
+See our [Java distro documentation](opentelemetry-enable.md?tabs=java) to learn more about the Java instrumentation binary that is leveraged by this feature.

+For Node.js, we inject an autoinstrumentation binary based on our Azure Monitor OpenTelemetry Distro for Node.js.
+See our [Node.js distro documentation](opentelemetry-enable.md?tabs=nodejs) to learn more.
+Keep in mind that we do not have a standalone autoinstrumentation for Node.js so our distro documentation is geared towards manual instrumentation.
+You can ignore code based configurations steps related to manual instrumentation.
+However, everything else in our distro documentation such as default settings, environment variable configurations, etc. will be appicable to this feature.

 ## Troubleshooting

 #### Missing telemetry